OpenDDS/OpenDDS/docs/guidelines.md

 #### Includes

-Includes should be ordered based on their hierarchy from local to system as a safeguard against headers being dependant on a particular order.
-For most cases in OpenDDS, it can be generalized as the following:
+As a safeguard against headers being dependant on a particular order, includes should be ordered based on a hierarchy going from local headers to system headers.
+This order can be generalized as the following:

 1. The corresponding header to the source file (`Foo.h` if we were in `Foo.cpp`).
 2. Headers from the local project.
-3. Headers from external OpenDDS based-libraries.
+3. Headers from external OpenDDS-based libraries.
-4. Headers from OpenDDS.
+4. User API OpenDDS Headers.
+4. Internal API OpenDDS Headers.
-5. Headers from external TAO based-libraries.
+5. Headers from external TAO-based libraries.
 6. Headers from TAO.
-7. Headers from external ACE based-libraries.
+7. Headers from external ACE-based libraries.
 8. Headers from ACE.
 9. Headers from external non-ACE-based libraries.
-10. Headers from system and C and C++ standard libraries.
+10. Headers from system and C++ standard libraries.

 Headers should only use local includes (`#include "foo/Foo.h"`) if the header is relative to the file.
-Otherwise system includes (`#include <foo/Foo.h>`) should be preferred to hint that the header is in the include path.
+Otherwise system includes (`#include <foo/Foo.h>`) should be used to make it clear that the header is on the system include path.

 ### Time